 This Oscar®-nominated short film by Norman McLaren is a cinematic study of the choreography of ballet.
 A bare, black set with the back-lit figures of dancers Margaret Mercier and Vincent Warren create a dream-like, hypnotic effect.
 This award-winning film comes complete with the visual effects one expects from this master filmmaker.

 This documentary shows how a canoe is built the old way.
-César Newashish, a 67-year-old Attikamek of the Manawan Reserve north of Montreal, uses only birchbark, cedar splints, spruce roots and gum.
-Building a canoe solely from the materials that the forest provides may become a lost art, even among the Native peoples whose traditional craft it is.
+César Newashish, a 67-year-old Atikamekw of the Manawan Reserve north of Montreal, uses only birchbark, cedar splints, spruce roots and gum.
+Building a canoe solely from the materials that the forest provides may become a lost art, even among the Indigenous peoples whose traditional craft it is.
 The film is without commentary but text frames appear on the screen in Cree, French and English.

 Bretislav Pojar's animated short explores the human phenomenon of resorting to violence over reason.
 The cubes live happily amongst themselves until one of them encounters a ball.
 War erupts and they fight until they all become the same again – this time in the form of hexagons.
 All is right in the world until one of them stumbles upon a triangle… Winner of the 1973 Grand Prix du Festival for Short Film at the International Film Festival in Cannes.